The-Last-Cookie/osu-wiki/wiki/FAQ/en.md

 ## osu!
 Introduction

-### I've never played this "Ouendan" thing - what is it?
+### I've never played this "Ouendan" thing—what is it?

 *[Osu!
 Tatakae!
 Ouendan](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan)* is a rhythm game for the *Nintendo DS*.
 The gameplay consists of only three elements: tapping circles on the touchscreen, dragging a ball across a fixed path and rotating a spinner very fast.
 All these elements are timed to (covers of) popular Japanese songs.
 It looks like this on the *DS*: